styx-api/styxsingularity/README.md

 The `SingularityRunner` class accepts several parameters for advanced configuration:

-- `images`: A dictionary mapping container image tags to their local paths
+- `image_overrides`: A dictionary to override container image tags
 - `singularity_executable`: Path to the Singularity executable (default: `"singularity"`)
 - `data_dir`: Directory for temporary data storage
 - `environ`: Environment variables to set in the container